DAVIS-Ag: A Synthetic Plant Dataset for Prototyping Domain-Inspired Active Vision in Agricultural Robots: RELATED WORK

-Similar to \mbox{DAVIS-Ag}, Active Vision Dataset (AVD)~\citep{APPKB17} and Real $3$D Embodied Dataset (R$3$ED)~\citep{ZZWQL22} both also offer not only bounding boxes of objects in each image but the links between densely sampled viewpoints if they are reachable by an application of one of six actions---i.e.,~\texttt{forward}, \texttt{backward}, \texttt{left}, \texttt{right}, \texttt{rotate{ }clockwise}, and \texttt{rotate{ }counterclockwise}---to simulate an exploratory robot in a scene.
+Similar to \mbox{DAVIS-Ag}, Active Vision Dataset (AVD)~\citep{APPKB17} and Real $3$D Embodied Dataset (R$3$ED)~\citep{ZZWQL22} both offer not only bounding boxes of objects in each image but the links between densely sampled viewpoints if they are reachable by an application of one of six actions---i.e.,~\texttt{forward}, \texttt{backward}, \texttt{left}, \texttt{right}, \texttt{rotate{ }clockwise}, and \texttt{rotate{ }counterclockwise}---to simulate an exploratory robot in a scene.
 Yet, ours includes ``vertical'' translations such as \texttt{up} and \texttt{down} as well to emulate freer motions in agricultural open fields, which might be particularly useful to avoid occluders through highly complex structures of plant.
-Also, we add some level of additive white noise to the positions of camera to consider possibility of ``slips'' of robot in an unfavorable condition of terrain, while AVD~\citep{APPKB17} and R$3$ED~\citep{ZZWQL22} do not intentionally take this into account in their indoor navigation.
+We also add some level of white noise to the camera positions to account for possible ``slips'' of robot in unfavorable terrain conditions, while AVD~\citep{APPKB17} and R$3$ED~\citep{ZZWQL22} do not incorporate this into their indoor navigation.

-More recently, photorealistic $3$D~simulators (e.g.,~Habitat~$2.0$~\citep{SCUWZTMMCM21}) have been introduced to enable virtual embodied agents to interact with physics-engine-based environments which also offer realistic visualizations.
-However, \mbox{DAVIS-Ag} is a pre-computed dataset that presents all possible visual inputs from spatial exploration so researchers can skip computationally expensive processes for $3$D~rendering and annotation but instead focus only on developing novel methods.
+More recently, photorealistic $3$D~simulators e.g.,~Habitat~$3.0$~\citep{AIHabitat3}) have been introduced to enable virtual embodied agents to interact with physics-engine-based environments which also offer realistic visualizations.
+As in~\citep{DMDQZMS23}, however, \mbox{DAVIS-Ag} is a pre-computed dataset that includes all possible visuals for spatial exploration, enabling researchers to incorporate them easily into their framework namely on any development environment.
+Furthermore, while all existing platforms mentioned above were created to visualize indoor environments, \mbox{DAVIS-Ag} is uniquely designed for exploration in agricultural ``outdoor'' fields with distinct objects, such as fruits, leaves, and stems.